SonarSource/sonar-python/integration-tests/Readme.txt

 == Usage ==
-Just run smoketests in a shell.
+Just run 'smoketests' in a shell.